Personal and Academic Support

 - Helping you with language skills if English is not your first language

-- Individual counselling for you if you have any personal difficulties
+- Individual support if you have any personal difficulties